Malacca River: Course

-The river starts from the foothills in the neighbouring state of Negeri Sembilan and feeds into the Strait of Malacca.
+Rejuvenation plans

 A USD$100 million (RM350 million) infrastructure project to revive and rejuvenate the river which is the central to Malacca as a historical city was carried out.
-This has included construction of a tidal barrage, restoration of buildings and bridges, dredging, concrete river banks with river walkways.
+This included construction of a tidal barrage, restoration of buildings and bridges, dredging, and building concrete river banks with river walkways.
 Land reclamation projects have extended the river mouth further into the Straits.